 1) Estimate your rent based on 1% of the home’s value

-Many landlords use this rule of thumb to estimate rent for their properties, particularly those in the $100,000 - $200,000 range.
-If you use this estimate on a higher-value home, you can easily price your property out of the market.
+Many landlords use this rule of thumb to estimate rent for their properties, particularly those in the $100,000 to $200,000 range.
+If you use this estimate on a higher-value home, you could price your property out of the market.

 Here is an example of the 1% estimate at work for a property valued at $200,000:

 $200,000 x .01 = $2,000 If your property is in good condition and in a desirable location, pricing your rental at $2,000 a month makes sense.
 If you have special features like an updated kitchen and bathroom, you could ask for more.